Rachael Blackmore: Awards

 On 17 December 2021, Blackmore was named The Irish Times' Ireland Sportswoman of the Year 2021.
 The same week she was crowned Horse Racing Ireland Irish Racing Hero and RTÉ Sports Person of the Year.
 On 19 December she received the BBC Sports Personality World Sport Star of the Year.

+Blackmore was appointed an Honorary Member of the Order of the British Empire (MBE) in the 2023 Special Honours for services to sport.